qsnake/gpaw/doc/exercises/adsorbate/adsorbate.rst

 configurations, the Kohn-Sham wave functions and the electron density.
 Apart from that these plots can be made to look very nice, they can also visualize things which otherwise are hard to analyze or explain.
-ASE supports visualization tools like VTK, Rasmol and VMD.
+ASE supports visualization tools like gOpenMol, Rasmol and VMD.
 We will focus on VMD.